yoonghan/springcloud-gateway/README.md

 *NOTES:* Load balancing is using health-check configuration and it's checked every 5seconds.
 Cached need to be disabled to allow Load balancing.

 *NOTES:* To change path for health-check modify spring.cloud.loadbalancer.health-check.path.default (or remove it)

+## Test proved
+1. Load-balancing via health-check, if "spring.cloud.loadbalancer.configurations: health-check" and are based on 5 seconds interval with program path /status as check.
+If reverting to round-robing, remove "spring.cloud.loadbalancer.configurations" in application.yml.
+No Zuul is used.
+2. Web Filtering and ordering in Gateway.
+3. Traffic-control based on IP headers to deny access.
+4. Websocket and load-balancing on websocket.
+5. Resource routing.
+6. File upload and controlling file limitation access.

 ## Webclient
 Web client is using Webflux and are Docker Compose enabled.